top-on/llmask/README.md

 ### Installation

-This command line tool can be installed with `pipx install`.
+This command line tool can be installed with: `pipx install llmask`

 ### Usage options